srnag/Mask_and_Age_Classification/README.md

 ## Contributors

-Thanks to the following people who have contributed to this project:
+Thanks to the following people who have contributed to this project: :raised_hands:

 * [@FilipAngelov](https://github.com/FilipAngelov)
 * [@jolakoskip](https://github.com/jolakoskip)